xxfoundation/elixxir-docs/cmix.md

 This section describes the cMix mixing strategy.
 Many of the mathematical details are described in the [published cMix paper](https://eprint.iacr.org/2016/008.pdf) and assume an understanding of cryptographic protocol composition using ElGamal.
+However here we attempt a more approachable illudication of the cMix design.

 Keep in mind that a batch mix strategy at minimum has two basic goals each time it mixes a batch of messages:

-1. Bitwise message unlinkability: In this case it means message encryption such that the input is transformed so that the output message is different.
+1. Bitwise message unlinkability: This means we use message encryption such that the input is transformed so that the output message is different.
 The two cannot be linked by their patterns of bits.

 2. The output message slots are shuffled in relation to the input message slots.
 Batches of messages are fixed size.
 The mix node must shuffle the batch of messages so that a given input message slot is not linked with a specific output slot.
-Below our notation using the `permute` function denotes using the Fish Yates shuffling alogrithm.
+Below we write our pseudo code notation using the `permute` function to denote using the Fish Yates shuffling alogrithm.

 Each cMix message is composed of two payloads, PayloadA and PayloadB.
 The reason for this design is simple: In ElGamal, the message